-Personal and Family Finance - Financial management approached BAD 2623 from the personal and family standpoint including the following topics: budgeting and record keeping, consumer credit, banking, investments, insurance, income tax, social security, home ownership, and estate planning.
+- Principles of Management This course is a study of basic management BAD 2513 principles as applied to the functions of planning, organizing, directing, controlling, and coordinating with effective communication in business enterprise.
+Three hours: 3 credits.
+BAD Personal and Family Finance - Financial management approached 2623 from the personal and family standpoint including the following topics: budgeting and record keeping, consumer credit, banking, investments, insurance, income tax, social security, home ownership, and estate planning.
 Three hours; 3 credits.
 Principles of Real Estate - The course deals with the nature of the real BAD 2713 estate market, types of ownership of property, contracts, methods of transferral of title, instruments used in transfers, title closing, financing, property management, insuring, and appraising.
 Three hours; 3 credits.
-Real Estate Law - Designed to give the student a general background in BAD 2723 the law of real property and the law of real estate brokerage.
-Three hours; 3 credits.
-Chemistry General Chemistry I - This course covers the fundamental law and CHE 1214 theories of chemistry, together with a study of the descriptive chemistry of the non-metallic elements.
+BAD 2723 Real Estate Law - Designed to give the student a general background in the law of real property and the law of real estate brokerage.
+Three hours: 3 credits.
+Chemistry CHE 1214 General Chemistry I - This course covers the fundamental law and theories of chemistry, together with a study of the descriptive chemistry of the non-metallic elements.
 Six hours; 4 credits.
-General Chemistry II - A study of the metals, their properties, uses, CHE 1224 and identification.
-The topics of ionization, chemical equilibrium and the collodal state are taken up.
-Six hours; 4 credit.
-Organic Chemistry I - Basic principles of carbon chemistry bonding, CHE 2424 structure, and behavior; aliphatic compounds; identification and preparation of compounds.
+General Chemistry II - A study of the metals, their properties, uses and CHE 1224 identification.
+The topics of ionization, oxidation reduction, chemical equilibrum and the collodal state are taken up.
+Prerequisite: General Chemistry I, 1214.
+Six hours; 4 credits.
+CHE 2424 Organic Chemistry I - Basic Principles of carbon chemistry bonding, structure, and behavior; aliphatic compounds; including nomenclature; identification and preparation of compounds.
 Prerequisite: General Chemistry 1224.
+Six hours: 4 credits.
+CHE 2434 Organic Chemistry II - Continuation of Chemistry 2424, Aromatic and complex compounds to familiarize the student with chemistry of various organic functional groups.
+Prerequisite: Organic Chemistry 2424.
 Six hours; 4 credits.
-Organic Chemistry II - Continuation of Chemistry 2424.
-Aromatic and CHE 2434 complex compounds.
-Six hours: 4 credits.
 Economics Elementary Economics - A study of the fundamental principles of eco-ECO 1113 nomics which form the foundation of our present economic system.
 Attention will be given to the laws governing production and consumption of goods and services, economic resources, the exchange of wealth, human needs, the determination of price and values, and problems of business organization.
+Three hours; 3 credits. - ECO 2123 Principles of Economics A continuation of Economics 2113 with emphasis on price and production theory and international trade.
 Three hours; 3 credits.
-Principles of Economics - An introduction to economic principles, prob-ECO 2113 lems, and policies with emphasis on the monetary system and national income theory and measurement.
-Three hours: 3 credits.
-Principles of Economics - A continuation of Economics 2113 with em-ECO 2123 phasis on price and production theory and international trade.
-Three hours; 3 credits.
-Education Orientation - This course is designed to help the freshman adjust him-EDU 1310 self to college life.
-It includes a study of personal and social adjustments.
-It teaches effective study habits, reading methods, use of the library, note taking, report writing, and gives the student guidance in collegiate life.
-One hour; 0 credit.
-Introduction to Education - Survey of the history and philosophies of